Spring Cleaning – Make Sure That Your Dog or Cat is Safe!

 - Be aware of the possible dangers of toilet bowl cleaners from dogs and cats who consider the toilet just another water bowl!

-In case of accidental exposure to any cleaning product, it is generally recommended to flush the skin (or mouth) with plain water to wash away remaining chemicals, and then call in to your veterinary clinic for further instructions.
+In case of accidental exposure to any cleaning product, it is generally recommended to flush the skin (or mouth) with plain water to wash away the remaining chemicals and then call into your veterinary clinic for further instructions.

 The Jet Pet Resort Difference